Connect with others who understand.

 Written by Kelly Crumrin

 Some breast cancer treatments carry a higher risk of causing serious side effects than others.
-For this reason, there are established guidelines for which breast cancer treatments should be tried first and when more aggressive treatments are warranted.
-Doctors make treatment recommendations based on the type and stage of the breast cancer.
+For this reason, there are established guidelines about which breast cancer treatments should be tried first and when more aggressive treatments are appropriate.
+Doctors make treatment recommendations based on the type and stage of breast cancer.

 With any breast cancer treatment, the likelihood of serious side effects must be weighed against the risk that the cancer may continue to advance and become life-threatening.